Make Every Word Count: Adaptive BA with Fewer Words: Adaptive Weak BA

-Thus, after a correct process learns about a committed certificate it sends a matching $\decide$ message to the leader (line~\ref{l:sign_dec}).
-In addition, if this is the first commit certificate it receives, it commits to it.
+Thus, after a correct process learns about a committed certificate with a level higher than the previous commit, it sends a matching $\decide$ message to the leader (line~\ref{l:sign_dec}) and updates the commit information accordingly.
 If the leader receives the necessary threshold of $\decide$ messages, it forms a $\finalize$ quorum certificate.
 Every process that receives such a certificate can safely return the certificate's value as its decision.

-\paragraph{Main algorithm} The BA algorithm is given in Algorithm~\ref{alg:BA_main}, using the phase algorithm as a building block.
+\textbf{Main algorithm} The BA algorithm is given in Algorithm~\ref{alg:BA_main}, using the phase algorithm as a building block.
 In our algorithm, all correct processes eventually decide by updating their \emph{decision} variable.
 However, they do not halt.
-In our BA algorithm, we start by executing $t+1$ phases, ensuring that there is at least one phase with a correct leader.
+In our BA algorithm, we start by executing $n$ phases with a rotating leader, ensuring that every correct process has a chance to reach a decision before executing the fallback algorithm.
 After the phases end there are several possibilities.
-First, if there are less than $\ceil[\big]{\frac{n+t+1}{2}}$ Byzantine processes, all correct processes must have decided.
+First, if there are at most $\frac{n-t-1}{2}$ Byzantine processes, all correct processes must have decided.
 If there are more Byzantine processes, it may be the case that some correct processes decided and others did not.
 This could happen, for example, if a Byzantine leader causes the single correct leader to decide and not initiate its phase.
 By the phase guarantees, we know that all correct processes that decide by this point, decide the same valid value.

 To address the case where not all correct processes decided, we have processes that have not decided ask for help from all other processes (line~\ref{l:help}).
 If a correct process has decided and receives a $\helpre$ message, it answers with a help message including the decision value along with its proof at line~\ref{l:a_help}.
 Note that in this round, the number of messages sent by correct processes is linear in the number of help requests.
-Specifically, if only Byzantine processes send $\helpre$ messages, the number of answers is $O(f)$ and independent of $t$.
+Specifically, if only Byzantine processes send $\helpre$ messages, the number of answers is $O(nf)$ and independent of $t$.